In a Nutshell -- The Sequential Parameter Optimization Toolbox: Algorithm Tuning and SMBO

-\end{kframe} \end{knitrout} A more complicated design, which consists of numeric values for the first variable in the range from -1 to +1, of integer values for the second variable in the range from -2 to 4, of integer values for the third variable in the range from 1 to 9, and with two factors 0 and 1 for the fourth variable, can be generated as follows: \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}\begin{kframe}
+A more complicated design, which consists of numeric values for the first variable in the range from -1 to +1, of integer values for the second variable in the range from -2 to 4, of integer values for the third variable in the range from 1 to 9, and with two factors 0 and 1 for the fourth variable, can be generated as follows: